detomon/wigglebone/README.md

 **DMWBWiggleRotationModifier3D**

-Rotates the bone around the current bone pose.
-The current pose direction acts as the spring's rest position.
+Rotates the bone around the rest pose.
+The rest pose direction acts as the spring's rest position.

 ### Modifier properties